 It’s Italy’s oldest active shopping mall named after the first king of the Kingdom of Italy.

-Located right next to Duomo, so there is no way you miss it.
-You can find a lot of luxury brands and high-end restaurants here.
+It’s located right next to Duomo Cathedral, so there is no way you’ll miss it.
+You can find a lot of luxury brands and high-end restaurants in Galleria Vittorio Emanuele II.